Read Smith’s UPDATED plans as of August 5, 2020,

 Smith Vent Wins!!

-The Smith Vent team of engineering alums, staff, and faculty, are the winners of the CoVent-19 challenge to design an easily manufacturable ventilator for use during the coronavirus pandemic.
-The team's breathing device was chosen from more than 200 submissions to the competition launched on April 1.
-Full story
+The Smith Vent team of engineering alums, staff and faculty are the winners of the CoVent-19 challenge to design an easily manufacturable ventilator for use during the coronavirus pandemic.
+The team’s breathing device was chosen from more than 200 submissions to the competition launched on April 1.
+Read the full story.

 About the Picker Engineering Program